Publications

 (with Frederik Noack, Mushfiq Mobarak, and Olivier Deschenes)

-(with Zhenong Jin and Leikun Yin)“Ethnic Favouritism in Environmental Disaster Payouts.”
+[NBER WP][commentary]“Ethnic Favouritism in Environmental Disaster Payouts.”
+Submitted.

 Selected Works in Progress